About the MLK Program

 The program was launched after the landmark Morrill Hall takeover by a group of African American students who were seeking greater student and faculty diversity, the establishment of the ethnic studies programs, and more robust student support services.
 Through this historic event, set on the heels of the assassination of Dr. Martin Luther King Jr., our program was envisioned.
 To learn more about the historic Morrill Hill takeover, click here.The program has changed over the past 50 years, but the goal to ensure students from historically underrepresented communities have access to the best academic resources on campus has remained the same.

-Throughout our history, we have found inspiration and guidance in the words and actions of our program's namesake, the Rev. Dr. Martin Luther King, Jr. For more on Dr. King's legacy in Minnesota, including a speech he gave at the University of Minnesota in 1967, please watch the following special, recently aired by Twin Cities PBS (TPT):
+Throughout our history, we have found inspiration and guidance in the words and actions of our program's namesake, the Rev. Dr. Martin Luther King, Jr. For more on Dr. King's legacy in Minnesota, including a speech he gave at the University of Minnesota in 1967, please watch this special broadcast, recently aired by Twin Cities PBS (TPT).